rishabh-agr1/password_generator/README.md

 # Random Password Generator

 Developed on June 2024, A random password generator built with React.
-Users can customize password length and include/exclude specific characters.
-This project showcases my skills in React development and creating interactive, user-friendly applications.
+Users can customize password length and include/exclude specific characters and numbers.
+This project helped me a lot to understand the use of different react hooks and their appropiate use cases.

 ## Features